April 29th

 Meaning of the subhAShita:

-A wealthy man who is not culpable, a valiant man who is not blusterous, a leader who is not prejudiced - these 3 people are rare to find!
+A wealthy man who is not blamed, a valiant man who is not pompous, a leader who is not prejudiced—these 3 people are rare to find!

 Commentary:

-A wealthy man, whether he gained his wealth by just means or unjust means, gets rebuked.
-He gets blamed for having earned unjustly or for not doing enough good with his affluence, or for being overly lucky!
-Rare is a man who is applauded for his abundance and his attitude towards his fortune.
+A wealthy man, irrespective of whether he gained his wealth by just or unjust means gets rebuked.
+He gets blamed for one reason or another—earning unjustly, not doing enough good with his affluence, or being overly lucky!
+Rare is a man who gets applauded for his abundance and also his attitude towards his fortune.

+When one has power in his hands, arrogance goes to the head!
+Misuse of power, prejudice towards kith and kin, and bias towards the lowly and helpless—these become his main attributes.
 It is said, 'a politician thinks of the next election, whereas a statesman thinks of the next generation!'
-When one has power is in his hands, arrogance goes to the head!
-Misuse of the power, prejudice towards kith and kin, bias towards the lowly and helpless - these become his main attributes.
-It is very rare to see someone with power in his hands and a level head on his shoulders.
-A true leader is he who can view all his subjects equally!
+It is rare to see someone with power in his hands and a level head on his shoulders.
+A true leader is one who views all his subjects equally!
 This is a virtue of rarity in itself.
 He who possesses this is a true statesman.

 Inculcate the right traits when blessed with opportunities and privileges.